3 May 2025: Constitution, Community and Modern Celebrations in Poland

 The Constitution of 3 May passed in 1791, was the first in Europe and the second in the world by a fundamental law.
 Its aim was to modernise the state, restrict the power of magnatery, and strengthen the position of bourgeoisy and protect peasants.
 Although only 14 months were in force, it became a symbol of the struggle for freedom and sovereignty.

-After the partitions of Poland the holiday was forbidden, but the memory of it survived in families and local communities.
-It officially returned to the calendar in 1919, and after a break in the times of the Polish People's Republic – again in 1990.
+After the partition of Poland holiday it was forbidden, but his memory survived in families and local communities.
+It officially returned to the calendar in 1919 and after the break in the times of the Polish People's Republic – again in 1990.

 How do we celebrate May 3, 2025?
 Key events and attractions